jpspsupport/UploadFileToSPOFolder/Readme.md

 ## How to Run - parameters

 -localfile ...
-The target local file path to upload.
+The target local file (or folder) path to upload.

 -spositeurl ...
 The target SPO site to upload file.

 -spofolderpath ...
 The existing target SPO folder to upload the file.

+-SkipRootFolder ...
+(OPTIONAL) Skip the root folder creation.
+Only effective when uploading folder.

 -username ...
-The target user to upload the file.
+(OPTIONAL) The target user to upload the file.

 -password ...
-The password of the above user.
+(OPTIONAL) The password of the above user.

 ## Example
-.\UploadFileToSPOFolder.ps1 -localfile .\sampledata.txt -spositeUrl https://tenant.sharepoint.com/sites/siteA -spofolderpath Shared%20Documents/myfolder -username admin@tenant.onmicrosoft.com -password PASSWORD
+.\UploadFileToSPOFolder.ps1 -localfile .\sampledata.txt -spositeUrl https://tenant.sharepoint.com/sites/siteA -spofolderpath Shared%20Documents/myfolder

 ## Reference